ViniciusChrisosthemos/Portifolio/README.md

 # Curriculum Vitae

 # Resume
-Master's degree (in progress) in Computer Science.
+PhD's degree (in progress) in Computer Science.
 I am interested in the area of ​​developing Virtual and Augmented Reality applications, Computer Vision and Games.
 I have knowledge in: C, C++, C#, Java, Python, Unity, Git, OpenCV, OpenGL.

 # Education
+[2024 - Today] PhD's degree in Computer Science (PUCRS)

-[2022-Today] Master's Degree in Computer Science
+[2022- 2024] Master's Degree in Computer Science (PUCRS)

-[2017-2022] Bachelor's degree in Computer
+[2017-2022] Bachelor's degree in Computer (PUCRS)

 # Projects
 ## Machine maintenance training system using Virtual and Augmented Reality